robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 `MyLibrary::arg1::arg2`.
 If arguments change what keywords the library provides or otherwise alter its documentation, it might be a good idea to use :option:`--name` option to also change the library name accordingly.

-Java libraries with path
-''''''''''''''''''''''''

-A Java test library implemented using the `static library API`_ can be specified by giving the path to the source code file containing the library implementation.
-When using Java 9 or newer, documentation can be generated without external dependencies, but with older Java versions the :file:`tools.jar`, which is part of the Java JDK distribution, must be found from the ``CLASSPATH`` when Libdoc is executed.
-Notice that generating documentation for Java libraries works only with Jython.

-.. note:: Generating documentation without :file:`tools.jar` when using
-          Java 9 or newer is a new feature in Robot Framework 3.1.

 Resource files with path
 ''''''''''''''''''''''''